Home

 augsburg contemporary sees itself as a project space for innovative positions in contemporary art.
 Owner Andreas Stucken has been showing site-specific, conceptual works, painting, photography, sculpture since 2019 and presents selected artists at art fairs such as POSITIONS Berlin, paper positions and art karlsruhe.
 Past projects include the exhibition series "Domestic Space", which was funded by the German Government as part of NEUSTART KULTUR, and the network project "Art X Augsburg".

-Available artworks by Esther Irina Pschibul
+Available artworks by Christian Frosch

 Upcoming: From 1 - 4 May 2025, parallel to the Berlin Gallery Weekend, the ninth edition of paper positions berlin will take place for the first time in the impressive, over 2,500-square-meter main hall of the iconic Berlin Tempelhof Airport - a change driven by the growing interest in the fair and the increasing number of international galleries.
 The move to the main hall of Tempelhof Airport highlights the growth and increasing relevance of paper positions berlin within the art scene, enabling an even more immersive experience with the medium of paper.
 We will be showing new artworks by Isabelle Dyckerhoff, Bettina Hutschek and Angela Stauber